happyplan/happyplan/docs/4-Theming.md

 ## Using a theme

-For now, just do like the snippet above, changing `theme.local.parent` value.
+For now, just do like the snippet above, changing `parent` value.

 [defaultconf]: https://github.com/happyplan/happyplan/blob/master/happyplan.json "default config"